 - Document a total of at least 6 shifts in staff positions, two must be as Incident Commander, on a total of at least three ground SAR incidents for either missing persons or missing aircraft, during the three years immediately prior to the date of application for re-certification.
-Simulations may be counted toward re-certification requirements. - The requirements for one shift may be fulfilled with 12 hours of category II continuing education.
+Simulations may be counted toward re-certification requirements. - 2.
+The requirements for one shift may be fulfilled with 12 hours of category II continuing education.
 (One hour of qualifying category II CE will include an hour of classroom instruction or teaching the following SAR related topics; law enforcement, EMS, medical, Fire, hazardous materials, emergency management, disaster management, weather, etc. - 3.
 The requirements for two shifts may be fulfilled with 24 hours of category I continuing education or one shift with 12 hours.
 (One hour of qualifying category I CE will include an hour of classroom instruction or teaching the following SAR topics; any topic listed in COQ, FTM, FTS, FTL, MSO, PSO, ICG, or leadership training. - 4.
 Continuing education may only be used for a total of 2 shifts and may not substitute for IC shifts - 5.
-Receive a favorable vote of the ASRC Board of Directors.
+Receive a favorable vote of the ASRC Board of Directors. - 6.
+This recertification process does not preclude an IC-III being brought before the ASRC Board of Directors for Review as needed, at any time. - 7.
+The review cycle period shall begin the first January of the year following the IC's initial certification.